HarborCompliance/todo-interview-app/README.md

 *Acceptance criteria*

-Given that I’m on the homepage,
+- Given that I’m on the homepage,
-I can see all the todos in a table as descibred in Story #2, And I can also see a dropdown filter that contains the available todo statuses, And I can see a search button,
+- I can see all the todos in a table as descibred in Story #2,
+- And I can also see a dropdown filter that contains the available todo statuses,
+- And I can see a search button,
-I select a status from the select,
+- I select a status from the select,
-And I press the search button,
+- And I press the search button,
-I can only see the todos with the selected status.
+- I can only see the todos with the selected status.

-Add the ability to filter todos by status (it is up to you want to do this asynchonously).